spencer-mcguire/cra-template-reduxStarter/README.md

 # cra-template-reduxStarter

-# Welcome to My Custom Template featuring Redux
+# Welcome to My Custom Template featuring Redux and Chakra Ui

 ## How To Install